z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The divide function is implemented by first obtaining the inverse of the divisor, and then passing this result to the multiply instruction, so the intrinsic function is actually finding the inverse.
 This can be used to advantage where a function requires only an inverse, this can be returned saving the multiplication associated with the divide.

 The Newton-Raphson method is used for finding the inverse, using full 32-bit expanded mantissa multiplies and adds for accuracy.
-Three N-R orthogonal iterations provide an accurate result for the IEEE 754 mantissa, at the expense of some performance.
+Three N-R orthogonal iterations provide an accurate result for the IEEE-754 mantissa, at the expense of some performance.

 #### _fssqrt and _fsinvsqrt